The Lego Movie 2: The Second Part: Accolades

 The Lego Movie 2: The Second Part received nominations for Best Animated/Family Film from the Golden Trailer Awards, the Movieguide Awards (won), the Nickelodeon Kids' Choice Awards, and the People's Choice Awards.
 Performances of Pratt and Haddish garnered nominations for each Kids' Choice Award, with Pratt for a People Choice Award.
 At the 3rd Hollywood Critics Association Film Awards, its "Catchy Song" was nominated for Best Original Song.
 The film was nominated for the Outstanding Visual Effects in an Animated Feature at the 18th Visual Effects Society Awards.

 Future

-Possible sequel
+Potential sequel

-On February 7, 2019, in an interview with Moviefone, Chris Pratt expressed his idea for a potential third film in the series titled The Lego Movie 3: The Third Part.
+Lord and Miller, as well as others involved with the film series, have expressed interest in a sequel as they "are all invested in the films and the characters."

 Universal Pictures deal

 Following The Lego Movie 2: The Second Parts disappointing box office returns, Warner Bros. allowed their film rights with Lego to expire by fall 2019.
 On December 19, 2019, Universal Pictures entered early negotiations with Lego for a new first-look deal.
 Dan Lin, who produced the previous Lego films for Warner Bros., is expected to remain as a producer through his company Rideback.
 On April 23, 2020, the deal with Universal was set for a five-year film deal, with plans to include its own franchises and characters in its run of Lego films.
 While Universal will develop and distribute future Lego films, Warner Bros. retains the rights to the original The Lego Movie characters and properties.